apache/arrow/docs/source/developers/guide/step_by_step/styling.rst

    .. tab:: PyArrow

-      To checking styling issues in python files we use the :ref:`Archery utility<archery>` tool developed within Apache
+      To checking styling issues in Python files we use the :ref:`Archery utility<archery>` tool developed within Apache
       Arrow to ease some of the development tasks.

-      The instructions on how to set up and use the utility can be found in the Coding Style section of the :ref:`python-development`.
+      The instructions on how to set up and use Archery can be found in the Coding Style section of the :ref:`python-development`.